MMortari/IBMWastson-Speec/README.md

 ### Frontend

 In the front-end I decided to use the basic, HTML, CSS and Javascript, and make something really simple.
-To make requests to the back-end, I used `Axios` module;
+To make requests to the back-end, I used `Axios` module.

 ## API

-To use it as an API the base URL to make the requests is `localhost:3000`;
+To use it as an API the base URL to make the requests is `localhost:3000`.

 ### Text to Speech